-Keto spaghetti and meatballs are juicy beef chicken meatballs cooked in tomato sauce and serve with zero-carb Wonder Noodles.
-It’s a delicious comforting keto dinner for all pasta lovers.
+Keto spaghetti and meatballs are juicy beef and chicken meatballs cooked in tomato sauce and serve with zero-carb Wonder Noodles.
+It’s a delicious, comforting keto dinner for all pasta lovers.

 Let’s break that down, first the noodles, then the sauce.